Debevoise & Plimpton: Reputation and rankings

 Debevoise & Plimpton is ranked No. 9 on The American Lawyer's 2022 A-List; and No. 18 on Vault's 2024 Rankings of the most prestigious law firms.
 It is consistently among the most profitable large law firms in the world on a per-partner and per-lawyer basis according to American Lawyer magazine's annual AmLaw 100 Survey.
 Debevoise was placed overall No. 1 in The American Lawyer's "10-Year A-List," a ranking of the law firms who have earned the highest cumulative score on the A-List since its inception in 2003.
 The annual A-List ranks firms according to their performance in four categories: revenue per lawyer, pro bono service, associate satisfaction, and diversity.

 Debevoise is notable as one of the last major law firms known to use a lockstep seniority-based compensation system.
 In June 2025, Debevoise & Plimpton introduced a non-equity partner tier, ending its tradition as a single-tier partnership.
 The move aligned the firm with most of its U.S. peers, where non-equity partners now make up nearly half of all partners across the Am Law 200.

-Controversial cases
+Notable cases

 Representation of the family that controls Purdue Pharma

 Debevoise represented four members of the Sackler family, which controls Purdue Pharma, the company that developed and marketed the painkiller Oxycontin.
 Purdue, along with other opioid makers, faced over 2,000 suits in 2019 by state, city, and county officials who blame prescription opiates for the death of thousands of Americans in the opioid epidemic.
 For its legal work amid the opioid scandal, Purdue Pharma paid Debevoise the majority of its legal spend: more than $11.4 million out of a total of more than $17.5 million.